 - River equipment to include tandem canoes, Crazy Creek canoe seats, paddles & life jackets

-- Dry Bags for personal items, clothing and sleeping bag (you bring unless renting sleeping bag from us $35)
+- Dry Bags for personal items, clothing and sleeping bag (you bring own sleeping bag unless renting from LCTA $50)

 - All meals starting from first day’s lunch to last day’s lunch – complete outfitter kitchen provided

-- Beverages including drinking water, Gaterade or sparkling water and/or soda.
+- Beverages including drinking water, Gatorade or sparkling water and/or soda.
 Beer & wine in moderation 2 per person.